nomeski80/OGK.Tattoo/README.md

 Media query for gallery is also not working, watched youtube clip to help my understanding of media queries and their format but still not working yet, making the site unresponsive for different devices.
 After, I took a break for the night when I check again the next day the media query did work.
 However the images did not look good and were not centred or in the correct places or showing the main part of the image.
  <img src="assets/images/Screenshot 2024-02-07 9.27.34 PM.png" alt=" screen shot of the gallery images">

 When saving the images from instagram they saved as a MHTML files.
 So they did not show up properly on my site.
 To solve this problem I went back into my folder on my laptop and saved the images again as JPEG files.
+Further to advice from my mentor I have converted the images to WEBP to enable better quality photos.

 12/02/24